 Lab Test Coverage

 You may require lab testing for a number of reasons.
-For example, the blood work form your annual physical will be sent for laboratory testing.
+For example, the blood work from your annual physical will be sent for laboratory testing.
 In other cases, blood samples may be lab tested to help with the detection of specific illnesses.

 Once again, lab tests are charged the same copay by both providers, which is 50% coinsurance after their respective deductibles.